Helping Sammy’s family find safety

 Our team made it a priority to support Sammy’s children by connecting with them and preparing Fun-In-A-Box activity packs to keep the kids engaged during the school holidays.

-Thanks to the generosity of our supporters, two of Sammy’s children had an opportunity to attend a summer camp, providing them with a chance to connect with mentors and peers.
+Thanks to funding from our caring donors, two of Sammy’s children had an opportunity to attend a summer camp, providing them with a chance to connect with mentors and peers.

 After everything, they deserve this, and I can’t thank you all enough for giving them this chance.
 They will be able to share together these happy memories for the rest of their lives.Sammy*, mother of six.